 The grey rock method is a technique in which an individual becomes emotionally non-responsive, boring, and virtually acts like a grey rock; bland, uninteresting, and unworthy of attention.
-This emotional detachment strategy undermines a manipulative person’s attempts to lure and control, causing them to grow uninterested and bored.
+This emotional detachment strategy undermines a manipulative person’s attempts to lure and control, causing them to lose interest and grow bored.
 This strategy is most commonly applied by those dealing with narcissists as a solution for ending their abuse.

 These are people who strive for attention, have a strong desire to be admired by others, and have difficulty enduring criticism or setbacks.
 Narcissists tend to be grandiose, suspicious, and cynical.
 They are commonly conceited, scheming, and controlling of others.
 Having a narcissist as a family member, coworker, friend, or romantic partner is an extremely challenging predicament, often including varying degrees of abuse.